Aspull Ring Ditch Project

 Introduction

-We first became aware of this feature when Steven Twigg (formally of STAG – South Trafford Archaeology Group) contacted us with an aerial image in 2019.
-The crop mark shows up quite clearly as a dark green circle and seems to represent a circular ditch around 40m in diameter.
+We first became aware of this feature when Steven Twigg (formally of STAG – South Trafford Archaeology Group) contacted us in 2019 with an aerial image.
+The crop mark showed up quite clearly as a dark green circle and seemed to represent a circular ditch around 40m in diameter.
 Viewing various other aerial images spanning a number of years confirmed the mark to be more than just a temporary agricultural feature.

-The size of the circle would suggest something prehistoric and probably older than Iron Age as it is certainly bigger than a roundhouse.
-The LiDAR image however revealed the site to have a shallow mound in the centre.
-This would suggest a Bronze Age barrow (similar sized ones can be seen at Normanton Down in Wiltshire).
-Its central mound and continuous surrounding ditch would suggest a Type 2 Bowl Barrow as classified by Historic England (ref).
+The size of the circle suggested something prehistoric and probably older than Iron Age as it was certainly bigger than a roundhouse.
+Our excitement grew when the LiDAR image revealed the site to have a shallow mound in the centre.
+This was pointing towards a Bronze Age barrow although quite large (similar sized ones though can be seen at Normanton Down in Wiltshire).
+Its central mound and continuous surrounding ditch was suggesting a Type 2 Bowl Barrow as classified by Historic England (ref).

 The pandemic in 2020 stopped any further activity but in May 2021 Chris Drabble carried out a comprehensive aerial drone survey.
 This revealed a dry central circular area, 23m diameter rising to a height of 1.4m and surrounded by a further damper area 6.5m wide.
 This seemed to confirm that the feature is man-made.